rbind/blog.jemu.name/content/post/2018-01-11-determine-your-packages-minumum-r-dependency.md

 So maybe my desire do "depend properly" is totally meaningless anyway and I just should let it go.
 So that's what I'll do for now.

-EDIT:

-You might also be interested in [this discussion](https://community.rstudio.com/t/determining-which-version-of-r-to-depend-on/4396/13) on <community.rstduio.com> about whether or not this is a good approach, and what else you might want to do to ensure you depend meaningfully.